N8Deathrider/UIT_NOC_Tools/README.md

-# UIT Tools
+# UIT NOC Tools

-Welcome to UIT Tools, a collection of utilities and resources for me while I'm working at the University Information Technology NOC desk.
+Welcome to UIT NOC Tools, a collection of utilities and resources for me while I'm working at the University Information Technology NOC desk.

 ## Overview

-UIT Tools is designed to assist in managing tickets and preforming other tasks for my job.
+UIT NOC Tools is designed to assist in managing tickets and preforming other tasks for my job.
 It provides a set of tools and resources that can be used to streamline processes and improve overall efficiency.

 ## Features